timothystorm/configuration-ext/README.md

 and production.
 At each of these test levels there needs to be a unique set of configurations.
 EnvConfiguration is an additional configuration that makes leveled configuration possible.
 You use it like any other commons-configuration component.
-The only difference is the resource file, which structured xml data.
+The only difference is the resource file, which is structured xml data.

 ```
 <?xml version="1.0" encoding="UTF-8"?>